sundai-scoops/hackathon-simulation/README.md

 ## Hackathon Simulation Sandbox

-This project stress-tests hackathon ideas by simulating short iterative rounds.
-Each run assembles teams from rich participant profiles, models ideation and critique dynamics, applies pivot pressure, and scores the outcomes.
-Re-running the simulation surfaces consistent winners, highlights why they work, and produces six-hour execution plans teams can actually follow.
+This project stress-tests hackathon ideas by simulating organic conversation loops.
+Participants arrive with their own concepts, riff together, decide when to join forces, and evolve (or abandon) ideas based on live Gemini feedback.
+Re-running the simulation surfaces ideas that keep momentum, highlights why teams pivot, and produces six-hour execution plans hackers can actually follow.

 ### Why it’s useful
-- Explore team formation dynamics before the hackathon starts.
+- Watch how conversations organically form (or fizzle) before a hackathon begins.
-- Compare idea resilience under critique, pivots, and research pressure.
+- Compare idea resilience under critique, research pressure, and pivot conversations.
 - Generate crisp summaries, leaderboards, and action plans you can share.

 ### Quick start